Jorazon/avr_blink_64A/README.md

 ## Requirements

-On a debian based system
+On a debian based system install the requirements

 ```sh
 sudo apt install gcc-avr binutils-avr avr-libc avrdude -y
 ```

+or build them yourself using these [instructions](avr-gcc.md).

-Add `/usr/lib/avr/include/` to the include path in your editor
+Add your `avr/include/` location to the include path in your editor.

 ## Building